woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

+= 3.2.0 =
+* Fix - Authorized first orders were not able to be refund.

 = 3.1.9 =
 * Fix - Handle a subscription renewal failed payment order correctly to prevent orders going into onhold status.
 * Fix - Auto accept terms for Payment Request API to prevent blocker for the checkout.